 - a) One National Trophy Individual Match. - b) A maximum of five (5) CMP-sanctioned Service Rifle EIC Matches, except that in years when there is no National Trophy Individual Match, a maximum of six (6) CMP-sanctioned EIC Matches may be fired.
+The scores of any competitor who fires in more than five (5) EIC Matches in one calendar year, except as authorized in this rule, will not be counted in determining EIC credit points.
+Non-Distinguished Civilians may not elect to fire an EIC Match in the Open Individual Category (Rule 3.10, OIC, out of competition) until they have completed five EIC Matches in competition during the calendar year.
+If a Non-Distinguished Civilian fires in six or more EIC Matches during one calendar year, their scores in the first five EIC Matches will used to determine the distribution of EIC Credit points (Rule 10.3.4).
+The competitor will be ineligible to earn EIC credit points in the sixth and any subsequent EIC Match and will be listed as an Out-of-Competition (Rule 3.10, out-of-competition) OIC competitor.

-The scores of any competitor who fires in more than five (5) EIC Matches in one calendar year, except as authorized in this rule, will not be counted in determining EIC credit points. - c) A service-sponsored EIC match may be fired and counted in lieu of one of the five (5) CMP-sanctioned EIC Matches if civilian entries are accepted in that match.
-Civilian shooters who fire in military EIC Matches will be credited with earning EIC points in accordance with Rule 9.2.6 if they place in the top 10 percent of all Non-Distinguished military and civilian shooters in that match. - d) Civilian or service shooters who do not have any EIC credit points in that event, also may enter and compete in Special EIC Matches (Rule 1.4.2) sponsored by the CMP, or in Special EIC Matches sponsored by a branch of the Armed Services, where a maximum of four EIC credit points may be earned.
+- c) A service-sponsored EIC match may be fired and counted in lieu of one of the five (5) CMP-sanctioned EIC Matches if civilian entries are accepted in that match.
+Civilian shooters who fire in military EIC Matches will be credited with earning EIC points in accordance with Rule 10.3.4 c) if they place in the top 10 percent of all Non-Distinguished military and civilian shooters in that match. - d) Civilian or service shooters who do not have any EIC credit points in that event, also may enter and compete in Special EIC Matches (Rule 1.4.2) sponsored by the CMP, or in Special EIC Matches sponsored by a branch of the Armed Services, where a maximum of four EIC credit points may be earned.
 Civilian military academy cadets who earn four EIC credit points in Special Service (Combat) EIC Matches will be credited with those points.
 These special introductory EIC Matches do not count as one of the five (5) regular CMP-sanctioned EIC Matches specified above.

-9.3.3 EIC Match Eligibility for Distinguished Competitors
+10.3.3 EIC Match Eligibility for Distinguished and Ineligible Non-Distinguished Competitors

-Distinguished competitors may compete for CMP Achievement Pins in as many EIC matches as they wish.
-If range capacity is limited, preference for entries in

-CMP-sanctioned EIC matches other than the National Trophy Individual Matches must be given to Non-Distinguished competitors.
+Distinguished and ineligible Non-Distinguished (see Rule 10.3.2 b) competitors may compete for CMP Achievement Pins in as many EIC matches as they wish.
+If range capacity is limited, preference for entries in CMP-sanctioned EIC matches other than the National Trophy Individual Matches must be given to Non-Distinguished competitors.

-9.3.4 Criteria for Earning EIC Credit Points
+10.3.4 Criteria for Earning EIC Credit Points